 Employees say the darndest things when they call in sick.
-“My toe is stuck in a faucet” and “Someone glued my windows and doors shut” were among the least believable sick-day excuses heard by company managers polled in a recent survey by CareerBuilder.
+“A bear is in my yard and I’m afraid to leave my house” and “I’m not sure how the solar eclipse is going to affect me, so it may be safer to stay home” were among the least believable sick-day excuses heard by company managers polled in a recent survey by CareerBuilder.

 Merge “Sick” Days With “Vacation” Days